julkwel/me-and-php/README.md

 ### Why use PHP ? 😏

-`- PHP is open source and free , large community document and most web hosting servers support PHP by default ` 🤗
+`- PHP is open source and free, large community document and most web hosting servers support PHP by default ` 🤗

 ### Hello world 💥